swiftlang/swift-evolution/proposals/0411-isolated-default-values.md

 For a given call, argument evaluation happens in the following order:

 1. Left-to-right evalution of explicit r-value arguments
-2. Left-to-right evaluation of default arguments
-3. Left-to-right evaluation of formal access arguments
+2. Left-to-right evaluation of default arguments and formal access arguments

 For example: